thejasvibr/the_cocktail_party_nightmare/README.md

-e# the_cocktail_party_nightmare
+# The Cocktail Party Nightmare
 Code associated with the manuscript 'Quantifying the nightmare in the sonar cocktail party' - Thejasvi Beleyur, Holger R Goerlitz

 [![DOI](https://zenodo.org/badge/114679151.svg)](https://zenodo.org/badge/latestdoi/114679151)

 ### What is the repository about?
 Echolocating bats fly under acoustically challenging conditions when they fly in groups - in what has been called the ['cocktail party nightmare'](https://www.pnas.org/content/105/25/8491), as opposed to the [cocktail party problem/effect](https://en.wikipedia.org/wiki/Cocktail_party_effect).
-E
+This repository contains the code which can be used to replicate the results from the published paper above on it.

 ### Requirements:
 The code runs on a range of Python 2.7 versions, and with the Numpy, Scipy, Pandas libraries.
 The code runs on Windows and Linux.